telecasteren/react-social-app/ReadMe.md

 - **JavaScript** – client-side logic
 - **Node.js & Express.js** – backend routing

+## Single page application routing (SPA)

+This web app implements client-side routing for a smoother user experience.
+The Express.js server is used to serve static files and provide a history fallback, so that direct links like; `/user/feed/`, load neatly without full page reload.
+The key for this approach is trying to create as smooth as possible experience for the user.

+All required functionality — auth, crud, search/filters — are implemented in **pure JavaScript ES6** on the client side, in line with the [brief](docs/BRIEF.md)

 ### Github project

 [Click to see Github project board](https://github.com/users/telecasteren/projects/2)<br/>